Lake Tahoe Bird Festival

 In 2016, the festival will be held on Saturday, June 11th from 10:00-3:30.
 All of the festival activities, except for the off-site bird walks to other birding locations, are located at the Taylor Creek Visitor Center in South Lake Tahoe.
 Participating agencies include the US Forest Service, Lahontan Audubon Society, Falconer Marie Gaspari-Crawford, and McBride’s Nursery.
 Planning is underway for interactive family fun activities and a food truck!

-This year we will be offereing an early morning bird walk at Blackwood Canyon.
-For more information on the Blackwood Canyon hike CLICK HERE (HIKE IS NOW FULL).
+This year we will be offering an early morning bird walks, likely at Blackwood Canyon and Spooner Lake.
+For more information on these hikes will be available soon.

 2015 Bird Festival Schedule

 8:00 – Blackwood Canyon bird walk led by Scott Dietrich (off site)*